 “We always experience a flood of customers (mostly students) in the beginning of the summer but we never had anything like this” said Jack Guttman.
 “Our normal rental activity is around 100 per month, but we geared up for the move ins this year and the results were amazing.”

-Gotham Mini is located at 501 Tenth Avenue and is a state of the art facility with climate control, interior loading docks, full video security, enormous freight elevators, wifi, and they are very business friendly and they cater to growing businesses.
+Gotham Mini is located at 501 Tenth Avenue and is a state of the art facility with climate control storage, interior loading docks, full video security, enormous freight elevators, wifi, and they are very business friendly and they cater to growing businesses with business storage units.

 “We are operating at full capacity now and hope to bring on more facilities in the future” said Guttman.